 All this means is that communications between your browser and the website you are viewing are encrypted.
 This is especially needed on e-commerce websites where credit card and other personal data is sent between the browser and the webserver.
 You achieve this layer of security by purchasing and installing an SSL Certificate.
 For now, we will concentrate on the HTTPS aspect of the protocol.

 Most noteworthy is the indicator that Google is using to distinguish between so-called “safe” and “unsafe” webpages.
 A green lock is secure, and a grey lock with a red slash is not.

 Not Secure Example

 What does this mean in regards to your website?
-Well, because when someone visits your site their browser may display the dreaded lock icon with a red slash thru it (examples above) representing your unsecured connection.
+Well, because when someone visits your site, their browser may display the dreaded lock icon with a red slash thru it (examples above), representing your unsecured connection.
 Because HTTP was not intended for online activities like shopping, making payments, and transferring personal data, the entire web is now moving towards the security standard.
 Google is even making HTTP unattractive by penalizing websites for using it.
-Google plans to flag websites that don’t use HTTPS wants to prioritize websites that use HTTPS in their search results.
-As a result, this is a strong incentive for webmasters to migrate to the HTTPS standard.
+Google plans to flag websites that don’t use HTTPS to prioritize websites that use HTTPS in their search results.
+As a result, this is a strong incentive for web admins to migrate to the HTTPS standard.